Skip to main content

 The 2012 fungal meningitis outbreak serves as a stark and tragic case study in the potential consequences of inadequate regulatory oversight in drug compounding.
 Contaminated steroid injections, prepared by a compounding pharmacy operating outside of its traditional scope, resulted in 64 deaths and hundreds of serious illnesses.

 This event was a catalyst, exposing critical gaps in the regulatory structure and compelling Congress to act.
-The resulting legislation, the and Security Act (DQSA) of 2013, represented the most significant attempt to modernize the oversight of compounded drugs in decades.
+The resulting legislation, the Drug Quality and Security Act (DQSA) of 2013, represented the most significant attempt to modernize the oversight of compounded drugs in decades.
 An analysis of the DQSA reveals the intricate legal and practical distinctions that now define the landscape of hormone therapy authenticity, creating a tiered system of regulation with profound implications for patients and providers.

 The Drug Quality and Security Act a Bifurcated System